pivotal-partner-platform-architecture/azure-service-broker-client/README.md

 # azure-sb-storage-client
 This application is a storage client using the Blob, Table, Queue, Disk, and File storage capabilities

+# azure-sb-documentdb-client
+This application is a simple DocumentDB client

 # azure-sb-spring-boot-autoconfigure
 Spring Boot starter project includes libraries and components